 Details of major upcoming events and the arrangements being put in place can be viewed on Dundee City Council's website at http://www.dundeecity.gov.uk/slessorgardens

 Pocket Gardens: A number of small plots are located to the east and west sides of the central grassed area.
-Eleven of these plots have been completed and contain a series of themed gardens with others destined to become pavilions and a children's play area.
+Eleven of these plots have been completed and contain a series of themed gardens with others to be developed at a future date.

 Of the eleven themed gardens that are now in place: One Garden is reflective of the geography and setting of Dundee; Four gardens are themed to reflect Dundee's historic global connections: The Baltic States, Caribbean, Asia and the Americas and a further four reflect key local connections and industries: The Natural Sciences, Health, Food Production and Literature.
 With the exception of the V&A Community Garden, the delivery of all these gardens has been undertaken by Dundee City Council with the assistance of local volunteers from the Bonnie Dundee and Dundee Urban Orchard community groups.